 Style is perhaps the most subjective metric, as individual tastes and preferences can be as different as the helmets themselves.
 We even discovered that some of our testers have different styles as well.
 For this rating metric, we looked for unique design features that make a product stand out, such as rubber sunglass holders, unique colors, or original design features.
 We also considered lower profile and well-fitting helmets, because no one likes feeling like a mushroom head.

-For our ventilation rating metric, we not only considered the size and total number of vent openings on a helmet, but their placement, orientation, and perceived effectiveness.
-We rode with these helmets through all different seasons, including the dog days of summer.
-Some of our toughest test rides this year were up the long, steep, grueling climb of Santa Barbara's Gibraltar Road.
+For our ventilation rating metric, we not only considered the size and a total number of vent openings on a helmet, but their placement, orientation, and perceived effectiveness.
+We rode with these helmets through all different seasons, including the cold spring snowstorms and blistering early summer heat.
+Some of our toughest test rides this year were up the long, steep, grueling climbs of Tioga Pass, Ebbett's Pass, Rock Creek, and Pine Creek in the eastern Sierra.
+We tested nearly every highway and backroad we could find, turning gears up and over thousands of vertical feet to compare the effectiveness of each model.
 When the sun's beating down, and you're grinding along at a slow speed, effective ventilation is critical.

 While helmets typically should be replaced after the impact of a crash regardless of the perceived damage, there are other considerations for a helmet's durability.
 Throughout our testing, we naturally ended up treating the products in the lineup the same way most users would: we threw them in the trunk, accidentally dropped them on the ground, squished them in a backpack, or bounced them together while carrying them.
 While it's too early to identify any major long-term impacts, we were able to find some trends in the materials and design features that seem to be more durable.